 (c) "Person" includes one or more individuals, corporations, partnerships, associations, labor organizations, legal representatives, mutual companies, joint-stock companies, trusts, unincorporated organizations, trustees, trustees-in-bankruptcy, receivers and fiduciaries.

 (d) "Compliance Officer" means the City of Bethlehem official designated by the Mayor as the person for handling alleged violations under this Article.

-It shall be unlawful for anyone to do any of the following because of race or color, national origin, religious creed, sex, age, ancestry, familial status, or disability, including use of a guide or support animal:
+It shall be unlawful for anyone to do any of the following because of actual or perceived race, color, sex, religion, ancestry, genetic information, national origin, sexual orientation, gender identity or expression, familial status, marital status, age, mental or physical disability, use of guide or support animals and/or mechanical aids: